 Have Strong Processes:

 Many companies have tons of data on hand but lack the organization and processes to use it all wisely.
-Strong and clear processes create the means to measure effectiveness, learn what works and what does not work, and ultimately allows you to improve your marketing.
+Strong and clear processes create the means to measure effectiveness, learn what works and what does not work, and ultimately allow you to improve your marketing.

 Use Marketing Based Insights Outside of Marketing: